desain/owlbear-emanation/README.md

     -   Localized weather effects - snow, rain
 -   Split out style picker into a larger modal?
 -   Allow size 0 auras
+-   Add lints from template
+-   Use role from utils

 ## License